System-Verification-Lab/compact-parallel-hash-tables/ARTIFACT.md

 ### Reference output

-The `reference` directory contains the benchmark data used for the manuscript and generated figures for comparison.
-This data was generated on an RTX 3090 with 24GB memory with a benchmark setup comparable to the `normal` parameters.
+The `reference` directory contains the benchmark results used for the manuscript and generated figures for comparison.
+These results were generated on an RTX 3090 with 24GB memory with a benchmark setup comparable to the `normal` parameters.
 (See below for a more accurate description.)
-The host machine has an Intel Xeon Silver 4214R processor and 240GB of RAM.
+The host machine had an Intel Xeon Silver 4214R processor and 240GB of RAM.

 ## Notes and troubleshooting